blindNelson/Leitor-de-labirintos-ED1/README.md

 # Leitor-de-labirintos-ED1
-#an application that reads and solves a maze
+an application that reads and solves a maze

-#Uma aplicação que lê e resolve um labirinto
+#ma aplicação que lê e resolve um labirinto

-#In the input "nome do arquivo:", open the folder 'src/labirintos' and write the name of one desired labyrinth
+In the input "nome do arquivo:", open the folder 'src/labirintos' and write the name of one desired labyrinth

-#'E' the intrance
+'E' the intrance

-#'S' the exit
+'S' the exit

-#'#' the maze walls
+'#' the maze walls

-#'*' is the mark of the path the program went through
+'*' is the mark of the path the program went through

-#No input "nome do arquivo:", abra a pasta 'src/labirintos' e escreva o nome de um labirinto desejado
+No input "nome do arquivo:", abra a pasta 'src/labirintos' e escreva o nome de um labirinto desejado

-#'E' é a entrada
+'E' é a entrada

-#'S' é a saida
+'S' é a saida

-#'#' são as paredes do labirinto
+'#' são as paredes do labirinto

-#'*' é a marca do caminho por onde o programa passou
+'*' é a marca do caminho por onde o programa passou